Lead City University

-The Lead City University of Ibadan, also known as LCU, is a private university located in Ibadan, Oyo State, Nigeria.
+Lead City University, also known as LCU, is a private university located in Ibadan, Oyo State, Nigeria.

 History

 Initially founded as City University, Ibadan, the Lead City University of Ibadan was approved by the National Universities Commission in December 2003 and ratified on February 16, 2005 by the Federal Executive Council.
 The following month, the university's Board of Trustees and Council agreed to change its name to Lead City University, Ibadan following confusion with other, similarly named institutions.

 Statistics from the university's 15th Convocation (Enterprise Graduate Class of 2022):